 The employees who will be covered by the SOTE agreement will not get a new employer in September!

-The SOTE agreement has no connection with the realisation of the social welfare and health care reform.
+The SOTE agreement has no connection with the realisation of the health and social services reform.
 The SOTE agreement also has no connection with the limitations of the field of duties.

 What will happen to the terms and conditions of employment?